 - Many lures are easily snagged on obstacles such as rocks, trees, or strands of water weed.

-- Lure fishing demands constant motion, such casting and retrieving or trolling from a moving boat.
+- Lure fishing demands constant motion, such as casting and retrieving or trolling from a moving boat.

 - Many species of fish are much less responsive to lures than they are to bait.

-- Lure fishing generally demands better-quality tackle and a higher degree of skill than bait fishing.
+- Lure fishing generally demands better-quality fishing tackle and a higher degree of skill than bait fishing.

 - Lure collecting can become at least as addictive (and expensive) as lure fishing!